What is Reality from a Christian Perspective?

 Is the eternal soul our experience with the first law of thermodynamics, where matter and energy can neither be created nor destroyed?
 That is a big question.

-Human brain activity can partially be measured by electrical signals; electrons, (a quantum particle that makes up our thoughts).
+Human brain activity can partially be measured by electrical signals and electrons (a quantum particle that makes up our thoughts).
 Are these same string-like particles extending beyond our skulls across time and space?

 The Christian understanding of the eternal soul infuses human life with profound purpose and significance.
 Human beings are not mere products of chance or evolutionary processes.
 We are intentional creations of God-inspired beings with value and dignity.
 Believing in the eternal soul offers assurance, reminding Christians that their ultimate destiny lies beyond earthly existence.